Transport Committee - Wednesday 23 July 2025, 3:30pm - West Yorkshire Combined Authority Webcasting

 -

-Cllr Peter Carlill (Deputy Chair) Transport Committee
+Cllr Peter Carlill (Deputy Chair) Leeds City Council

 -

-Cllr Susan Hinchcliffe (Chair)
+Cllr Susan Hinchcliffe (Chair) Bradford Council

 -

-Cllr Peter Carlill (Deputy Chair) Transport Committee
+Cllr Peter Carlill (Deputy Chair) Leeds City Council

 -